 Testing

-To create and publish a dependency or installer, 2 stages of testing are required:
+To create and publish a dependency, installer, or runner, 2 stages of testing are required:

-Even if a dependency/installer seems easy to package and you feel confident doing it without testing, please don’t.
+Even if it seems easy to package and you feel confident doing it without testing, please don’t.
 Tests are essential to ensure a safe and functional environment for the user.

 Making it work

-Surely the most obvious phase: before packaging a dependency/installer you need to make sure that it is possible to install.
+Surely the most obvious phase: before packaging something, you need to make sure that it is possible to install and that it works as expected.

 Basic concepts and requirements

-Each dependency must be tested with the official Bottles Caffe runner to ensure compatibility as this is provided from the very first launch of Bottles.
+Each dependency must be tested with the official Bottles Soda runner to ensure compatibility as this is provided from the very first launch of Bottles.

 Use a clean new bottle using the Custom environment to avoid other dependencies/installers to interfere with your tests.